How E2B was born

 4. People then wanted to be able to directly boot lots of different Windows 7/8/10 Install ISOs from the same USB drive, so I used \AutoUnattend.xml (together with ImDisk to automatically mount the Windows Install ISO as a virtual DVD before Setup started looking for the Install.wim file).
 Windows PE has a handy feature of automatically scanning Removable media for XML files so there was no need to edit the ISO files.

 5. I then investigated methods of installing Windows XP from ISO and found chenall's DPMS grub4dos utility.
 I improved this (DPMS2) and adapted it to work with the latest Driver pack so that we could install XP to SATA systems straight from an unmodified XP Install ISO.
-I also worked out a way of adding two virtual F6 floppies (one for firadisk/winvblock and one for the mass storage driver) so that the user did not need to press F6.
+I also worked out a way of adding two virtual F6 floppies (one for firadisk/winvblock and one for the correct mass storage driver) so that the user did not need to press F6 and manually select the correct drivers.

 7. I realised that grub (not grub4dos, but grub2) could boot, via UEFI, directly from an ISO.
 It required special 'bespoke' grub commands which are specific to each ISO, but it did allow us to boot some linux ISOs that could not be booted using .imgPTN files (because those ISOs did not actually contain UEFI boot files!).
 This led to the additional grub2 menu system which can be added to E2B.